-Doctoral students are strongly encouraged to spend some time in foreign research institutions, where studying in deep the undergoing research activity.
-To this end the University has a specific allocated budget to increase the basic PhD grant for periods abroad longer than 20 days.
+From 38th cycle for each doctoral student is ordinarily foreseen a period of research and training abroad, as per new PhD regulation.
+To this end the University has a specific allocated budget to increase the basic PhD grant for periods abroad longer than 15 days.
 Periods longer than six months (even not consecutive) have to be approved by the PhD Course Board.
 The template for the request to the Board can be found in Appendix 8.6.
 An invitation (letter or e-mail) by the hosting institution should preferably be attached to the request.